Maria Laskou

 How I work: In our work together, I will not be telling you what to do or leading you to a direction that does not feel right for you.
 I will work collaboratively with you, by respecting your pace, and by helping you to get in touch with your inner resources and strengths.

-I will aim to help you find the answers that you are looking for and to empower you, by asking open, exploratory questions so you can get a better understanding of yourself and your situation, and by providing a safe space where you can feel truly heard, understood, unconditionally accepted and valued.
+I will aim to help you find the answers that you are looking for and to empower you, by asking open, exploratory questions so you can get a better understanding of yourself and your situation, and by providing a space where you can feel truly listened to, understood, unconditionally accepted and valued.

 I will be there with you every step of the way, and I will facilitate you in building self-acceptance, resilience, and in finding the right way forward for you.